vilhess/GAN/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Set the device to your device in the .env file.
-3. Run the application using `streamlit run DCGAN.py`.
+4. Run the application using `streamlit run DCGAN.py`.

 *Note: This project is based on the DeepLearning.ai course.*